 One of them is the National Historical Museum.
 Located in Plaza de Armas # 951, the building offers visitors a chronological tour through the history of Santiago, thanks to thematic rooms organized by periods, in which it is possible to appreciate everything from 16th-century weapons to documents and paintings that account for The formality of the city.

 Another must-see is the Chilean Museum of Pre-Columbian Art.
-Located on Calle Bandera # 361, the place keeps invaluable objects from various Latin American cultures, which tell the story of the civilizations that settled on this side of the world centuries ago.
+Located on Calle Bandera # 361, the place saves invaluable objects from various Latin American cultures, which tell the story of the civilizations that were established on this side of the world centuries ago.

 Former National Congress

-Finally, another of the must-see places of Santiago Centro is the building of the Former National Congress.
-Its wonderful gardens and architectural details make this place, located in the block that includes the streets Morandé, Bandera, Compañía and Catedral, in one of the most beautiful places of the historical capital.
+Finally, another of the unmissable places of Santiago Centro is the building of the Former National Congress.
+Its wonderful gardens and architectural details make this place, located in the block that includes Morandé, Bandera, Compañía and Catedral streets, one of the most beautiful places in the capital's historical center.

 These are just some of the historical points of Santiago Centro.
-The invitation is to discover them all, what you can do with greater ease when staying at the Almacruz Hotel located a few streets from the main attractions of the center of the capital.
+The invitation is to discover them all, what you can do more easily when staying at the Almacruz Hotel located a few streets from the main attractions of the center of the capital.